QuantEcon/lecture-source-jl/source/rst/more_julia/data_statistical_packages.rst

-To display the results in a useful tables for LaTeX and the REPL, use `RegressionTables <https://github.com/jmboehm/RegressionTables.jl/>`_ for output similar to the Stata package `esttab` and the R package `stargazer`
+To display the results in a useful tables for LaTeX and the REPL, use `RegressionTables <https://github.com/jmboehm/RegressionTables.jl/>`_ for output similar to the Stata package `esttab` and the R package `stargazer`.

 .. code-block:: julia